-In Rhodesia, the flames of war are daily being fuelled by increasingly heavy attacks from across the Mozambique border.
+Background: In Rhodesia, the flames of war are daily being fuelled by increasingly heavy attacks from across the Mozambique border.
 So far, Rhodesian security forces have prevented nationalist guerrillas and Mozambiquan Frelimo troops from fanning the embers into a full-scale conflagration.

 SYNOPSIS: But the spark which could explode the gunpowder keg of full-scale war is the forgotten 'second front' -- the 450 miles (725 kilometres) of Zambezi Riber border with Zambia.
 The Zambezi front has already seen three years of guerrilla fighting in past attempts to dislodge the white minority regime.
 For the moment it's quiet -- but there are signs that it's going to be opened up again.
 If it is, Rhodesia's already-overburdened security forces could be stretched even more thinly to fight along the two fronts with a total of more than twelve hundred miles (about 2,000 kilometres) of actively hostile borders.
 Today the bridge over the border at the Victoria Falls -- once the scene of peace talks -- still carries two-way railway traffic that no-one admits to; Zambian copper one way, Rhodesian grain the other.
 But two main factors point to the resumption of armed hostility from Rhodesian nationalist guerrillas operating from base camps across the Zambezi.